mrocklin/thesis/sympy-inference.md

 *Given that $x$ is a natural number and that $y$ is real, is $x + y^2$  positive?*

-To create a system to pose and answer these questions we need the following pieces
+To create a system capable of posing and answering these questions we need the following components:

-1. A set of predicates
+1. A set of predicates:

     *positive* and *real*

-2. A syntax to pose facts and queries
+2. A syntax to pose facts and queries:

-    Given that $x$ is positive, is $x+1$ positive?
+    *Given that $x$ is positive, is $x+1$ positive?*

-2. A set of relations between pairs of predicates.
+2. A set of relations between pairs of predicates:

-    $x$ is a natural number implies that $x$ is positive.
+    *$x$ is a natural number implies that $x$ is positive.*

-3. A set of relations between predicates and operators
+3. A set of relations between predicates and operators:

-    The addition of positive numbers is positive or
+    *The addition of positive numbers is positive* or

-    The square of a real number is positive
+    *The square of a real number is positive*

-4. A solver for satisfiability given the above relations
+4. A solver for satisfiability given the above relations:

 ### Implementation in SymPy